July 17, 2024

 One Indian and two oafs down, the boss makes a run for it as the police move in.
 He attempts to step into an elevator and suddenly discovers the passenger cubicle is several floors belowpotentially plunging to his death.
 Actually, it is a clever, startling scene assisted by blaring trumpets.
 He wisely takes the stairs.
 Ironically, he stumbles on the very top step and dies instantly by the time he hits the first landing.
 A genuine fall guy.

-Note: This film could be found as part of a triple billing to help ease the insult for buying a ticket for it alone.
+Note: This film could be found as part of a triple billing feature to help ease the embarrassment of buying a ticket for only one of them.
 The director and producer, Donn Harling, vanished after this, his one and only film.
-It is a risky assumption but he may be more to blame than the story and screenplay by Richard Adams and one George Mitchell.
-The confusing stats on IMBD dot com indicate (correctly) that G. J. Mitchell plays mob boss Carl Ramin.
+It is a risky assumption but he may be more to blame than the story and screenplay by Richard Adams and the singular George Mitchell.
+The confusing stats on IMBD dot com indicate that G. J. Mitchell plays mob boss Carl Ramin.
 The “G” stands for George, apparently.
-However, he is credited as George André in an effort to never be found again.
-Many sources mistakenly suggest character actor, George Mitchell (1905-1972), plays Ramin.
+However, he is credited as George André in the effort to never be found again.
+Many sources mistakenly suggest character actor, George Mitchell (1905-1972), plays Ramin by using his photo.
 He is not in this film and he has zero credits as a screenwriter as well.

 January 3, 2024